Macrometacorp/docs/docs/photoniq/event-delivery/event-delivery-filters.md

 To subscribe to events using EDS, send a request to the [Subscribe to Stream API](https://www.macrometa.com/docs/apiEds#/paths/ws:-api-es-v1-subscribe/get).
 It requires the following fields:

 - **EDS host**: The host where the EDS service is running.
-- **x-customer-id**: The is used to authenticate the request.
+- **x-customer-id**: This is used to identify the user making the request.
 - **type**: Type of subscription (e.g., `collection`).
 - **filters**:Fields to specify the desired event criteria.
+- **API key**: This is used to authenticate the request.

 :::important

-Contact your Macrometa patners for your EDS host and `x-customer-id`
+Contact Macrometa for your EDS host, API key, and Customer ID.

 :::